← Writing

 The decision took less than fifteen minutes.

 A senior leader opened with a slide and a question.
-"What's the fastest way to turn this around?"

 It felt decisive.
 It felt aligned.
 It felt like leadership.